PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Six1.md

 “Hello again”, The Tailor said cheerfully to the burly man.

 He responded with a grunt.
 “You’re back again.
 I suspected you were an idiot.
-But now I know you are an idiot.”
+But now I know you are.”

 “I couldn’t stay away”, The Tailor explained, shrugging.
 The burly man responded by snorting a curt laugh.
 He was about to say something else but the three at the anvil started banging again, which interrupted him.
 He gestured to the thin lad, who left, then herded Tom and The Tailor back outside through the doorway.
 The bright dazzling sun and sharp cold wind were stark contrasts to the dim, hot workshop.